videogame-archive/romhack-archive/docs/contributor-guide.md

 If an object: title, version, etc...

-1. If one object is a subset or abbreviation of other, use the longer one (ex.
-"Legend of Link" vs "Legend of Link: Adventure of Zelda", "Rockman 4 BCAS" vs "Rockman 4 - Burst Chaser X Air Sliding").
+1. If one object is a subset or abbreviation of other, use the longer one. *Examples: "Legend of Link" vs "Legend of Link: Adventure of Zelda", "Rockman 4 BCAS" vs "Rockman 4 - Burst Chaser X Air Sliding"*

-2. If one object is abbreviated and one is missing part of it, they should be combined if feasible (ex.
-"Link: Adventure of Zelda" vs "Legend of Link" can be combined as "Legend of Link: Adventure of Zelda").
+2. If one object is abbreviated and one is missing part of it, they should be combined if feasible. *Examples: "Link: Adventure of Zelda" vs "Legend of Link" can be combined as "Legend of Link: Adventure of Zelda"*

 ## Dealing With Conflicting Information